 }

-I fill in the lines 19 -22 a std::map (line 20) and a std::unordered_map (line 21) with mapSize key/values pairs. mapSize is ten million.
+I fill in lines 19 -22 a std::map (line 20) and a std::unordered_map (line 21) with mapSize key/values pairs. mapSize is ten million.
 Then I create a std::vector with one million arbitrary elements between 0 and mapSize.
 The random number generator engine(seed()) (line 29) initialized by the seed creates the values.
 I use in line 30 the random number generator engine in combination with the random number distribution unformDist: uniformDist(engine).
 Of course, uniformDist guarantees the uniform distribution of the values.
-In the end, randValues has one million arbitrary created elements between 0 and 10 million that are uniform distributed.
-These one million elements are my keys for which I'm interested in the values from std::map and the std::unordered_map.
+Ultimately, randValues has one million arbitrarily created elements between 0 and 10 million that are uniformly distributed.
+These one million elements are the keys for which I’m interested in the values from std::map and the std::unordered_map.

 How do they compare to each other?